Normal crossing immersions, cobordisms and flips: Cubical Pachner Theorem

 We now prove the main theorem.
 The directions $(1) \implies (2)$ and $(3) \implies (1)$ are shown in \cite{Funar}; it remains to prove $(2) \implies (3)$.
 Let $M$ be a manifold with two PL cubulations $X_0$ and $X_1$, and let $Y$ be a PL cubulation of $M \times [0,1]$ such that $Y \cap (M \times \{0\}) \cong X_0$, $Y \cap (M \times \{1\}) \cong X_1$.

 We have the following lemma, following from the main result of \cite{AB-SSZ}.

 \begin{lem} Let $Y$ be a PL cubical manifold with boundary.
-After some iterated cubical stellar subdivison of interior faces, the links of faces in $Y$ are shellable. \end{lem}
+After some iterated cubical stellar subdivison, the stars of faces in $Y$ are shellable, and are shellable relative to the intersection with $\partial Y$. \end{lem}

-\begin{proof} This is really a simplicial lemma, as links of faces in cubical complexes are simplicial complexes, and cubical stellar subdivisions on the cubical complex result in simplicial stellar subdivisions in the links.
-Hence, we can rely on knowledge of the simplicial PL topology for the proof:
+\begin{proof} This is really a simplicial lemma, as links of faces in cubical complexes are simplicial complexes, and cubical stellar subdivisions on the cubical complex result in simplicial stellar subdivisions in the links: We begin by the considering the maximal face $\tau$ whose link is not shellable.
+We then perform stellar subdivisions at those faces containing it: newly introduced faces clearly have links that are shellable, so it remains to see what happens in the link of $\tau$.

 It therefore suffices to prove that a PL sphere or ball becomes shellable after iterated derived subdivision that does not affect the boundary.
 For spheres, this is a result of \cite{AB-SSZ}.
-For the case of a ball $B$, we observe that stellar subdivision in the interior adjacent to a boundary face, followed by a shelling step at the boundary, is isomorphic to a subdivision step at the boundary.
+For the case of a ball $B$, we observe that stellar subdivision in the interior face adjacent to a boundary face (in the sense that $F$ is an interior face and a facet of $F$ lies in the boundary), followed by a shelling step at the boundary, is isomorphic to a subdivision step at the boundary.
 Hence, restricting to subdivisions at interior faces does not pose a restriction. \end{proof}

-Next, we observe that the cobordism may be chosen so that $M \times [0,1]$ collapses to $M \times [0]$.
+Next, we observe that the cobordism may be chosen so that $M \times [0,1]$ collapses to $M \times \{0\}$.
 Indeed, we have the following result following from the main result of \cite{1107.57891}:

 \begin{lem} After some iterated cubical stellar subdivision of interior faces, $Y$ collapses to $Y \cap (M \times \{0\})$. \end{lem}